 Rot is one of the most serious effects of damp that can damage buildings, causing serious issues to timber frameworks and should be treated as soon as possible to reduce the level of damage caused.

-This is the most common of the two types of rot, and often the easiest to treat.
-This is because wet rot will only penetrate damp areas rather than spreading through walls of its own accord.
+As the name suggests, wet rot needs a high level of moisture concentration in order to flourish.
 Wet rot will form in areas with around 50% moisture (requiring a far damper surface than dry rot) which is often much more noticeable.

-Garratt’s Damp specialises in the treatment and removal of wet rot and dry rot in London, for a quotation please call our team on 0208 535 7536 today.
+Garratt’s Damp & Timber specialise in the treatment and removal of wet rot and dry rot in London.
+For a quotation, please call our team on 0208 535 7536 today.